Iliad Media Group

 Iliad Media Group (formerly Impact Radio Group) is a media company and radio station owner based in Nampa, Idaho, with additional offices and stations in Twin Falls, Idaho.
-In addition to regularly having top-rated stations across the Boise metropolitan area and the Twin Falls metropolitan area, it is known as being one of only four radio companies in the United States to be 100% employee-owned.
+In addition to regularly having top-rated stations across the Boise metropolitan area and the Twin Falls metropolitan area, it is known as one of only four radio companies in the United States to be 100% employee-owned.

 History

 As Impact Radio Group

 As chairman of the investment firm Invesco, Wendell Starke began acquiring radio stations in the early 2000s.
 In 2007, with the acquisition of the station currently home to Wild 101 (KWYD), and 96.1 Bob FM (KSRV) as its anchor station, Impact Radio Group was formed.

 Current CEO Darrell Calton joined the company in 2008 and began reorganizing stations.
 What began as a small group of stations with average ratings evolved into a collection of eight different formats, including market-leading stations 101.9 The Bull, 96.1 Bob FM, and My 102.7.